-Created by Penguin Teen
+Book trailer production by Penguin Teen

 For some reason the folks at Penguin seem to get the benefits of a quality-made trailer more than all the rest.
 This is evident in their super-duper high production value, predominately for their YA titles.
 A Map of Days is the third Ransom Riggs trailer and possibly the most visually pleasing.
 Shot using the traditional approach of obscuring actor’s faces, this elegant trailer teases the plot of the novel in all the right ways.

 6. The Selection by Kiera Cass (Harper Teen)